Telecom Review Leaders' Summit: The world's first 5G-A region sets sail for the Mobile AI Era

 News provided byTelecom Review Group

-DUBAI, United Arab Emirates, Dec.
+DUBAI, UAE, Dec.
 14, 2024 /PRNewswire/ -- The panel at Telecom Review Leaders' Summit 18th edition, titled 'World First 5G-A Region Sets Sail,' began with an opening speech by Toni Eid, Founder of Telecom Review Group, and CEO of Trace Media International, and moderated by Issam Eid, CMO for Africa, Levant, KSA & Qatar, Telecom Review Group.

 The session focused on the immense potential of 5G-Advanced (5G-A), particularly its low latency and high-capacity bandwidth connectivity, as well as its synergies with artificial intelligence (AI).